Machinarius/PreferenceFragment-Compat/README.md

 Unofficial PreferenceFragment compatibility layer for Android 1.6 and up.

-###About the status of the library
+### About the status of the library
-This project is not abandoned, i just haven't had time to spare for it; I accept pull-requests and all the good Github open-source stuff though.

-It is in my plans to actually give it the holo love it deserves [soon](http://www.wowwiki.com/Soon) (tm).
+Some people have rightfully forked this repo, those forks may be a better alternative than this repo as I am no longer involved in Android development.

 How to reference this library?
 ====================================